alqabandi/customizable_chatbot_fork/README.md

 2) Changing and adding arguments to the "openai.ChatCompletion.create".
 There are many thing you can change (max number of tokens used, you can penalize certain words to decrease their frequency, change system temperature, etc.).
 You can check how to do it in https://platform.openai.com/docs/guides/gpt

 And there you have it!

+#### Update 06/03/24
+Thanks to Conrado Eiroa Solans, now this web app works better.
+Issues fixed:
+- participants can now send the message by just pressing enter
+- conversation is scrolled down automatically
+- appearance is better